converged-computing/flux-cloud/docs/getting_started/commands.md

 ## apply

+> Ideal for running multiple jobs with different containers.

-And then run experiments (as you feel) with "apply."
+After "up" you can choose to run experiments (as you feel) with "apply."

 ```bash
 $ flux-cloud apply